hexrcs/BitFriendly/README.md

 // First, require the library, this returns a object with two functions -
 // "bitArray(vals)" for constructing an array of boolean values to represent our binary number...
-// and "operate(arr)" for carrying out bitwise operations and bit shifts import {operate, bitArray} from 'bitfriendly'
+// and "operate(arr)" for carrying out bitwise operations and bit shifts const {operate, bitArray} = require ('bitfriendly')

+// ... or with ES6 import statement
+// import {operate, bitArray} from 'bitfriendly'

 // Pure strings and arrays of mixed 1, 0, true, false are allowed for constructor const binaryNumberFromString = bitArray('100101')